MicrosoftDocs/bot-docs/articles/bot-service-channel-directline.md

 The Bot Framework Direct Line channel is an easy way to integrate your bot into your mobile app, webpage, or other application.
 Direct Line is available in three forms:
 - Direct Line service – a global, robust service for most developers
-- Direct Line App Service Extensions – dedicated Direct Line functionality for security and performance (available in public preview)
+- Direct Line App Service Extensions – dedicated Direct Line functionality for security and performance
 - Direct Line Speech – optimized for high-performance speech (GA)

 You can choose which offering of Direct Line is best for you by evaluating the features each offers and the needs of your solution.